mortennajbjerg/jquery.equalcolumnheight/README.md

 No confusing settings.

 ## Examples
-For a demonstration of what this
+For a demonstration of what this plugin does:

 [See a demonstration of the jQuery equal column plugin](https://rawgithub.com/mortennajbjerg/jquery.equalcolumnheight/master/demo/index.html)